Jannabie/Niche-Studio-Weirdo/docs/engines/yox.md

    → Replace original .dat in game directory → test
 ```

-> ⚠️ **Steps must be performed in order: 1 → 2 → 3 → 4.** The output of each step is required input for the next.
+>  **Steps must be performed in order: 1 → 2 → 3 → 4.** The output of each step is required input for the next.
 Never skip steps or run them out of sequence.

-> 💡 **Do not move `manifest.json`** — keep it in the same directory where Step 1 saved it.
-The Repack step reads it from that exact path.